GabeMaker/makers-sandbox/PHP/README.md

 Working on the string calculator suggested by [Roy Osherove](http://osherove.com/tdd-kata-1/) as a way to learn TDD.
 Just experimenting without TDD at this stage while learning about functions in PHP.

+- php supports performing math operations on strings e.g. `echo "10" + 1` will return `11` in the interative shell.